mikeqfu/pydriosm/docs/source/quick-start.rst

 .. note::

-    The parameter ``schema_names`` is ``None`` by default, meaning that you are going to import all of the five layers of the PBF data into the database.
+    The parameter ``schema_names`` is ``None`` by default, meaning that you are going to import all the five layers of the PBF data into the database.

 In the example above, five schemas, including 'points', 'lines', 'multilinestrings', 'multipolygons' and 'other_relations' are, if they do not exist, created in the database 'osmdb_test'.
 Each of the schemas corresponds to a key (i.e. name of a layer) of ``rutland_pbf_parsed`` (as illustrated in :numref:`pbf_schemas_example`); and the data of each layer is imported into a table named as 'Rutland' under the corresponding schema (as illustrated in :numref:`pbf_table_example`).

 .. figure:: _images/pbf_schemas_example.*
     :name: pbf_schemas_example
+    :align: center
-    :width: 44%
+    :width: 60%

-    An illustration of schemas for importing OSM PBF data into a PostgreSQL database
+    An illustration of schemas for importing OSM PBF data into a PostgreSQL database.

 .. figure:: _images/pbf_table_example.*
     :name: pbf_table_example
+    :align: center
-    :width: 41%
+    :width: 100%

-    An illustration of table name for storing the 'lines' layer of the OSM PBF data of Rutland
+    An illustration of table name for storing the *'points'* layer of the OSM PBF data of Rutland.

 .. _qs-fetch-data-from-the-database: